telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 * `release()`, to release all allocated resources of the object
 * `check()`, to make sure the object follows the rules, i.e. about no forbidden characters, or mandatory fields missing, etc.

-The classes follow a hierarchy, e.g. `UpdateContextRequest` (top hierarchy class found in the ngsi10 library) contains a `EntityVector`. `EntityVector` is of course a vector of `Entity`.
+The classes follow a hierarchy, e.g. `UpdateContextRequest` (top hierarchy class found in the ngsi library) contains a `EntityVector`. `EntityVector` is of course a vector of `Entity`.

 Note that both `EntityVector` and `Entity` classes doesn't belong to this library, but to [`src/lib/apiTypesV2`](#srclibapitypesv2).